pinewoodgreens/pinewoodgreens.github.io/association.md

 ---
 layout: default_with_title
 title: The Association
+description: Learn about the Pinewood Greens Homeowners Association, its board, and how it serves the community.
 ---

 In Pinewood Greens we are an association of neighbors.
 What we do is guided by an elected Board of Directors, a handful of committees, and an active contingent of volunteers who give their time to make our Association work.